reymon359/book-sentences/books/clean-architecture/README.md

 A component-per-team architecture is not likely to be the best architecture for deployment, operation, and maintenance of the system.
 Nevertheless, it is the architecture that a group of teams will gravitate toward if they are driven solely by development schedule.

 ### Deployment

+To be effective, a software system must be deployable.

+The higher the cost of deployment, the less useful the system is.

+A goal of a software architecture... ...to make a system that can be easily deployed _with a single action._

+Deployment strategy is seldom considered during initial development.
+This leads to architectures that may make the system easy to develop, but leave it very difficult to deploy.

 ### Operation

 ### Maintenance
 ### Keeping Options Open
 ### Device Independence